Eliaddr119/foobar_part2_web/README.md

 This command will run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload automatically when you make changes.
+You will also need to run the server and Mongo DB

 ---